What We Offer…..

 The EDC will make a community investment in a company’s growth based upon potential job creation and its related payroll and the company’s investment in a Wayne County location.
 This is true for new businesses entering the county and for expanding, existing businesses.
 These funds can be used for any purpose related to the company’s investment, including the purchase or lease of land or building(s), construction, utility connections, employee relocation, employee training, and the purchase, transportation, and installation of equipment.
 Funds will not be granted for payroll, other operating costs, or payment on pre-existing debt.
 The company must complete a Wayne County Project Profile to be considered for a general purpose grant.
 Performance objectives will be formalized in an Incentive Agreement before funds are granted.
 This grant requires approval from the EDC Board of Directors and the Wayne County Board of Commissioners.

-EDIT grant applications submitted to the EDC to be considered for funding by the EDC Board of Directors and the Wayne County Board of Commissioners should meet a minimum of 3 out of the 4 following guidelines:
+EDIT grant applications submitted to the EDC to be considered for funding by the EDC Board of Directors and the Wayne County Board of Commissioners should meet the following qualifications:

-- Minimum starting wage for each created or retained job is 50% above the state minimum wage excluding benefits (not an average rate of pay for all new or retained jobs.)
+- Starting wage for each new or retained job pays a minimum of $12.00/hour, excluding benefits (not an average rate of pay for all jobs).

 The EDC actively encourages companies looking for sites to work with private land owners and developers or their agents.
 The EDC represents the City and the County in land transactions involving the Midwest Industrial Park in Richmond, and the Indiana Gateway Industrial Park in Cambridge City.
 General Purpose Grants awarded to a company can be used to reduce the cost of land within the county.